What is an Astronomer?

 Mathematics: Using mathematics to solve problems.

-- Space Sciences Director
+- Data Sciences Director

 The states with the most job growth for Astronomer are Arizona, Washington, and Texas.
 Watch out if you plan on working in Hawaii, Maryland, or Texas.
 These states have the worst job growth for this type of profession.